SarahBass/Foodgame/README.md

 __________________________________________________________________

-☆ The main gem about this program, are the text file databases Of arrays of food, and the many txt files all 10 lines long max That show a little image of food when printed in terminal.
-It is a great library of information for anyone.
+check out the  text file database of arrays of food, and the many txt files that show a little image of food when printed in terminal.
+It is great library of information for anyone.

 ⌫ Future improvements: I have animations in txt files of each food Being eaten and ascii art graphics.
 Because python already